 Before the pandemic, I had a rather traditional role of managing the strategy and direction of Vaco’s strategic staffing practice division across the US and Canada.
-I had big plans — and I still do, they just look very different!
+I had big plans then—and I still do; they just look very different!

 In order to meet these unusual needs, I partnered with my counterpart from Vaco’s Managed Services division, Atul Bhave, to help develop a custom — and somewhat unusual — solution for an existing client.